kempoguy/AIContent/README.md

 ## How It Works

 1. **Read the Introduction**
-   Start with `intro.md` to understand what a WRE is and why it matters.
+   Start with the Introduction file to understand what a WRE is and why it matters.

 2. **Create Your WRE**
-   Use the `WRE-Builder.md` script.
+   Use the WRE Builder script.
 Paste it into your preferred AI tool and answer the questions.
 For many, you can reply `default` to accept a recommended answer.
 For background or public links, provide your own input or skip.

 3. **Use Your WRE with AI Tools**
    Paste your completed WRE into any AI tool to help it adapt to your style and needs.

 4. **Generate a User Manual (Optional)**
-   If you want to introduce yourself to colleagues or new contacts, use the `user-manual-prompt.md`.
+   If you want to introduce yourself to colleagues or new contacts, use the User Manual prompt.
 Paste your WRE and the prompt into an AI tool to generate a friendly, shareable summary of your working style.

 ## Privacy & Safety